Suicidal Ideation and Mental Disorder Detection with Attentive Relation Networks: Experiments

 \section{Experiments}

-To evaluate our proposed model's performance, we compare it with several text classification models on three real-world datasets.
+We compare it with several text classification models on three real-world datasets to evaluate our proposed model's performance.
 Baselines and empirical settings are introduced, and results are reported and discussed in this section.